 Some time passed until I finally contacted Armando in the fall of 2014, and followed up with a preliminary layout including of my new kitchen idea.
 The challenge was to develop the function of space needed within the existing space, and move forward as quickly as possible.
 Without having met, the design could only be articulated by phone, and so our dialogue began with several Skype meetings.

-I am not sure I ever admitted to Armando, but once I spoke with him on the phone I knew working with other suppliers would be tough.
+I am not sure I ever admitted to Armando, but once I spoke to him on the phone I knew working with other suppliers would be tough.
 Designing a space is one thing, and designing a professional kitchen is another ballgame.
 In my particular case I had my own vision about the kitchen space and it included a hot section, a cold section and a pastry and bread section.
 Time was of the essence and I needed to establish the kitchen’s elements and their priorities in order to move forward on a timely basis.

 This time I would dedicate a wok area, something I hadn’t considered in the past.
-At the time of designing the “Anatomy of a Kitchen” I wasn’t totally aware of the significance of adding a dedicated wok to the hotline.
+At the time of designing the “Anatomy of a Kitchen”, I wasn’t totally aware of the significance of adding a dedicated wok to the hotline.
 I adore wok cooking but it’s a life unto itself.

 The following story tells you about the development of the project and illustrates the hot section, one of the three sections in our test kitchen.

 The decision to make a dedicated wok area also had to do with a tribute to my Uncle Leo, who was Chinese and always inspired us about Cantonese cuisine.
 He had Asian spirit, even though he had lived outside of Asia for many years.
-He was still very dedicated to Asian lifestyle and his lineage was very interesting to say the least:
+He was still very dedicated to Asian lifestyle and his lineage was very interesting, to say the least:

-The wok area is a kitchen unto itself, it requires plenty of study and thought and a dedicated space.
+The wok area is a kitchen unto itself, it requires plenty of studies and thought and a dedicated space.
 So I called on a close friend in Tokyo who organized a visit to his kitchen.
 A Chinese cooking experience in a one star Michelin Chinese food restaurant was something I had never tried.
 It was very helpful in understanding how a wok area functions.
 I was amazed by the high heat, the flames, the fast action of the chefs and the kitchen’s flow.

 I had visited wok stations during our travels but it isn’t often you can get into a Chinese kitchen as to see them run, it seemed hectic.
-I discovered what it’s really takes is “turbo” when it comes to a professional wok, where the fire’s flames jump with an intensity the likes you’ve never seen.
+I discovered what it really takes is “turbo” when it comes to a professional wok, where the fire’s flames jump with an intensity the likes you’ve never seen.
 After discussing it with Armando he convinced me that 25kW wok would be more than enough.
 One of the features of my wok is the burner plate made from a heavy gauge steel weighing in at 2.5kg.
-It has moon shaped half slits to help shape the flames distribution and it works perfectly.
+It has a moon shaped half slits to help shape the flames distribution and it works perfectly.

 Simply by the flick of your knee, a component incorporated by Armando on special request, the fire is tweaked and the flames roar.
 This is key for Chinese wok cooking because both hands are needed at all times.